axibase/atsd/rule-engine/filters.md

 ## Metric, Type, Source Filter

-The filter is specific to each data type and accepts commands that match values in the respective fields.

 * The **Metric** filter applies to `series` commands.
 * The **Type** filter applies to `property` commands.
-* The **Type** and **Source** filter applies to `message` commands.
+* The **Type** and **Source** filters apply to `message` commands.

 ![](./images/filter-type-source.png)

 ## Entity Names Filter

-Specify one or more entity names or patterns to restrict a rule to specific entities.
+Specify one or more entity names or patterns to allow commands only from specific entities.
 Separate multiple names or patterns with whitespace.
 Patterns support `*` wildcard characters.

 ![](./images/filter-entity.png)